 AltNewsMedia provides an alternative to the fake news mainstream media narrative.

-It’s a topic that is very close to my heart.
 As an introvert, social interactions can be quite draining for me.
 If people don’t ask me questions about myself or what I do, chances are I won’t open up and tell them.

 But that’s not the same with journalling.
 I could just write whatever I want and I won’t feel uncomfortable.
 So I became a ‘journal junkie’ at a young age, so much so that long before I’ve come across of the word ‘expressive writing’, I have already been doing it myself.